 Kira has a foul mouth and Algernon angers easily.
 Like her mother, Kira has a well-earned reputation for promiscuity that complicates her adult life.
 Like his father, Algernon is prone to violence.
 Their character flaws not only define them, but also render them with humility well-suited for spiritual service.

 At the time that Sylvia Ravenwood became pregnant with the twins, her relationship with Cyrus had soured.
 She blamed her husband for their poverty, insisting that laziness lay at the root of every financial failure they faced.
-As their marriage deteriorated and violence replaced tenderness, Sylvia’s chronic flirting with other men, and her reputation for promiscuity, led Cyrus to conclude that the children she carriedhad been conceived by another man.
+As their marriage deteriorated and violence replaced tenderness, Sylvia’s chronic flirting with other men, and her reputation as an unfaithful woman, led Cyrus to conclude that the children she carried had been conceived by another man.

 This was the social situation into which Algernon and Kira were born.
 Sylvia felt upset that her second born child was another boy, but delighted in Kira’s delivery and favored her from birth.
 Cyrus had no interest in Algernon, other than taking out his frustration and rage on the boy.
 This led Algernon to conclude that he was neither loved, nor worthy of being loved – a stigma that forever haunted his experience – except for the loyalty and care that he received from his sister and their brother, Garrick.

 Unbeknownst to either of her siblings, Kira was sexually abused by her mother.
-By the time Garrick smuggled them onto a northbound train to escape the dangerous dynamic of their home, Kira had become ripe for a predator’s picking, and Algernon had become sullen and cynical.
+By the time Garrick smuggled them onto a northbound train to escape the dangerous dynamic of their home, Kira had grown ripe for a predator’s picking, and Algernon had behaved in a sullen and cynical manner.
 At the Temple Elsbireth, where Garrick had believed they would be safe, Kira suffered ongoing exploitation.
 Priestess Alba maintained a personal harem of young women, into which she lured Kira into a lurid world of licentiousness with other members of the priesthood – men and women alike.